azizzaeny/boot-atomizer/Readme.md

 Atomizer will try to parse from src directory

-## Contribute
+### Contribute
-- feel free to changes.. maybe create our own atomizer regex processor instead rely on external binary
+- Feel free to make changes, it's posible to create own atomizer parser using macros or pure clojure, instead relying on external binary